AdobeDocs/commerce-operations.en/help/configuration/cli/configure-cron-jobs.md

 >- Executed date
 >- Finished date
 >
->To see records in the table, log in to the Magento database on the command line and enter `SELECT * from cron_schedule;`.
+>To see records in the table, log in to the Commerce database on the command line and enter `SELECT * from cron_schedule;`.